JetBrains/intellij-sdk-docs/topics/ui/controls/table.md

 Use tables:

-* To compare data in a set, for example, in the File Colors table it is convenient to compare file colors with one another and make sure that they are distinguishable:
+* To compare data in a set, for example, in the <control>File Colors</control> table it is convenient to compare file colors with one another and make sure that they are distinguishable:

 * ![](fileColors.png)

-* To search by all parameters in a data set, for example, in the File History table it is possible to quickly filter the table by the date, author or commit message.
+* To search by all parameters in a data set, for example, in the <control>File History</control> table it is possible to quickly filter the table by the date, author or commit message.

 ![](table_history.png)